 - Manual physical therapists are concerned with normalizing arthrokinematics, or specific motions that take place between joint surfaces that allow for normal joint mobility (i.e., Why can’t this patient bend his/her knee?
 What specific joint movements or soft tissue restrictions are present?).

 - Manual therapists use specific hand placements and the precise application of forces to restore normal movement to joints and soft tissues.
 It’s used in conjunction with other physical therapy techniques, exercises, and modalities.

 - Roughly 80% of entry-level physical therapists have received at least some basic education in manual therapy while in physical therapy school.
 Beyond that, physical therapists may attend post-graduate training to become certified in manual therapy.
-There are several schools of thought within manual therapy, each with their own treatment approach; however, the basic concept is to restore normal joint and soft tissue mobility.
+There are several schools of thought within manual therapy, each with its own treatment approach; however, the basic concept is to restore normal joint and soft tissue mobility.

-- All of SportsCare’s physical therapists have advanced education, training and certifications to perform manual therapy and joint manipulation.
+- All of SportsCare’s physical therapists have advanced education, training, and certifications to perform manual therapy and joint manipulation.